App Setup

 Notes:

-• Android Studio and VS Code versions do not matter as long as fvm flutter is used for all commands
+- Android Studio and VS Code editor versions generally do not matter as long as

 2. Get Flutter Dependencies